gavento/gavento.github.io/index.md

 [<i class="ai black ai-arxiv"></i> arXiv](https://arxiv.org/find/all/1/au:+Gavenciak_T/0/1/0/all/0/),
 [<i class="ai black ai-orcid"></i> ORCID](https://orcid.org/0000-0003-1119-2426)

-Within ACS, I am working on various topics on the intersection of AI alignment, game theory and complex systems.
-In no poarticular order: agent models based on active inference, interactions of large language models, hierarchical models of agency, cooperation in games on complex systems and on networks, ecosystem and biology-inspired models for systems of agents, and models of bounded-rationality.
+My current research within the Alignment in Complex Systems group revolves around several overlapping themes at the intersection of AI alignment, game theory, and complex systems.
+These include, but are not limited to, active inference-based agent models, the interaction dynamics of large language models, hierarchical agency models, and ecosystem and biology-inspired models for agent systems.
+I also examine cooperation within games played on complex systems and networks, as well as models of bounded-rationality.

-My other and past topics of interest include graph theory, computational complexity, deep learning, artificial intelligence, reinforcement learning, algorithms in genomics, epidemic modelling, and job scheduling.
+In addition to these current research interests, I have previously delved into topics such as graph theory, computational complexity, deep learning, artificial intelligence, reinforcement learning, genomic algorithm application, epidemic modelling, and job scheduling.

 Over the last few years, my work was supported by [EA Grants](https://www.effectivealtruism.org/grants/) and [Open Philantropy](https://www.openphilanthropy.org/) and Charles University PRIMUS grant.